News

 The CEOs of Joining Forces’ member agencies are calling for greater support for children’s participation in decision-making

 On 19 September during the United Nations General Assembly, the 6 CEOs of the child-focused agencies in the Joining Forces alliance, are presenting a global Call to Action on children’s participation.
-The Call to Action will be officially launched in late 2023.
+The Call to Action will be officially launched in May 2024.

 Children are agents of change, as recognised by all Member States in the 2030 Agenda for Sustainable Development, and have the right to participate in decisions affecting them.